We will be your extended family and support.

 You will be able to access someone from the team 24 hours a day, 7 days a week and every day of the year.

-Fleur has been with the agency 10 years, commencing employment as a supervising social worker and becoming Agency Manger in 2012.
+Fleur has been with the agency since 2007, commencing employment as a supervising social worker and becoming Agency Manger in 2012.
 Fleur has a background in residential management, having established a successful residential children’s home herself.
 Fleur worked in a Local Authority area team, managing safeguarding and care management.
 Fleur has experience of working with Leaving Care and Youth Offending.
 In addition , Fleur was part of a team, setting up a therapeutic Local Authority residential home for younger children being prepared for foster care.
-Fleur will be taking on the position of Head of Service and lead the agency in the next stages of development, together with becoming the Responsible Individual.
+In 2019/20 Fleur took the position of Head of Service and is now leading the agency in the next stages of development, together with becoming the Responsible Individual.

 Helen has been with the agency since 2005.
 Helen brought with her a wealth of experience of working in a voluntary fostering agency, Shropshire local authority (Child Protection and Trading Standards) and an independent fostering agency in Shropshire.
 Helen is also Panel Administrator and responsibility for all aspects of facilitating the foster panel.

 Aileen joined Sunflower Fostering in January 2014.
-Aileen completed a placement with another independent foster agency whilst completing her Degree.
-Aileen has previous experience of working with substance misuse, mental health and family disputes.
+Whilst completing her degree, Aileen completed a placement with another independent foster agency.
+Aileen qualified in June 2013 and then went onto gain experience working with Substance Misuse, Mental Health and Family Disputes.

 Natasha joined Sunflower Fostering in August 2015.
-Natasha has a range of admin experience and knowledge and takes the lead admin role for all aspects of recruitment and marketing including leading and implementing the social media plan throughout the year.
+Natasha has a range of admin experience and knowledge and takes the lead role for all aspects of recruitment and marketing including leading and implementing the social media plan throughout the year.
+Natasha organises and attends a number of Marketing and Carer Retention Events throughout the year in the local area.

 Natasha has taught gymnastics to children and young people from the ages of 2 up to 14 years.